 Sensitization and formation workshops about gender and human rights.
 Women of different generations, share their experiences about their process of developing identity, self-knowledge, sense of self-esteem and rights.

 ♥Art Workshops: drawing, painting and photography.
 Participants experiment with different forms of telling a story through pictures and voices, as well as self image practices.
-They choose the setting, scenario, cloth and further accessories that takes into consideration everything they want to express via photographs and audios in order to create narrative audiovisuales.
+They choose the setting, scenario, cloth and further accessories that take into consideration everything they want to express via photographs and audios in order to create narrative audiovisuals.
 Women produce audios in different formats such as testimonials, spots and capsules.
-There were radio programmes that were published on the internet on the Radioteca platform including the production of short audiovisuales.
+There were radio programms that were published on the internet on the Radioteca platform including the production of short audiovisuales.

 ♥Audiovisual exhibitions: The materials generated by the participants are displayed in the exhibition called “Women Creating Other Possible Stories”, which is exhibited in the participating communities.